 Be careful to choose an urgent care center and not a standalone ER.
 If the building has “Emergency” listed on its exterior, it is an ER.
-It may not be covered by your health plan and can cost you a lot more money.4
+If it is not attached to a hospital, it is a standalone ER.
+That means it may not be covered by your health plan and can cost you a lot more money.

-Go to the ER if you have life-threatening symptoms.4 Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones or sudden or severe pain, seek help right away.
+Go to a hospital ER if you have life-threatening symptoms.
+Any time you have chest pains or heart problems, trouble breathing, heavy bleeding, broken bones, or sudden or severe pain, seek help right away.

 Remember, when you visit in-network providers, you may pay less for care.
 That’s why it’s good to learn about your choices now.
 It will help you be prepared the next time you need care.

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association